AntDBuck/Dapp_Project/README.md

 # News Maker Dapp

 A hybrid distributed application for creating and sharing news!

 Note that this is a demo tool and would require enterprise level IPFS storage and a real blockchain network to work in a real-world setting.

 ## Key features
 - Utilises Web3 technologies and blockchain.
 -  Articles are created and owned by the creator.
 -  Transparent voting system.
 User's of the Dapp decided the trustworthiness, or lack thereof, of the articles.
 -  No central ownership.
-Once an article is commited to blockchain, it becomes immutable (it can be soft-deleted but the content is effectively unchanged).
+Once an article is committed to blockchain, it becomes immutable (it can be soft-deleted but the content is effectively unchanged).
--  Futhering the point above, no censorship due to no central ownership.
+-  Furthering the point above, no censorship due to no central ownership.

 ## How does the Dapp work?
 The Dapp is composed of three main components: